 Police arrest 68-year-old convicted murderer suspected in another killing

 Aug.
-23—Spokane police arrested a 68-year-old man suspected of shooting and killing another man in northwest Spokane on Sunday night.
+23—Spokane police arrested a 68-year-old man suspected of shooting and killing a man in northwest Spokane on Sunday night.

-The suspect, Duarte Cordero, has a previous conviction of murder from 1990.
+The suspect, Duarte Cordero, has a first-degree murder conviction from 1990 in his criminal past.

 Officers detained Cordero shortly after arriving at the shooting scene in the 1300 block of West Shannon Avenue at about 11 p.m., according to a news release.